Dailyhunt: Tie-ups and partnerships

 In January 2021, Dailyhunt partnered with Twitter to bring ‘Twitter Moments’ to the Indian social app.
 Dailyhunt app now has a dedicated tab called “Twitter Moments India” to showcase curated tweets pertaining to news and other events.

 In January 2021, Dailyhunt announced the premiere of Season 2 of the popular show QuoteUnquote with KK (Kapil Khandelwal) on the app.
 It was the first podcast to have been launched on the Dailyhunt app.

 In September 2020, Dailyhunt signed up as an Associate Sponsor with Star Sports for Dream 11 IPL 2020.

 In May 2020, Snapdeal partnered with Dailyhunt to add new content on marketplace.

 In March 2019, Discovery Communications India, the factual entertainment network, entered into a multi-year partnership with Dailyhunt to showcase short-form content.

-Advertising Campaigns

-Aur Kya Chal Raha Hai- Launched in October 2015, this digital campaign communicated about the rebranding exercise.
-It was in 2015 when Newshunt was renamed as Dailyhunt.

-News ka Daily Dose- Released on social media in September 2017, Dailyhunt’s News ka Daily Dose campaign showed how India reacts to news.
-The ad was targeted at the youth to help them get a better understanding of the content offered on the app.